Skip to main content

 Image from Gyazo

-Click on the [Preview] button at the top right of the Rule Editing page to check the display.
-You can confirm that the block has been removed.
+Click the [Preview] button in the upper right corner of the rule editior page to verify the changes.
+Here, you can confirm that the block has been removed.

 Image from Gyazo

-Hide the "Parent Category" setting field displayed on the new/edit category page of the post.
+Hide the "Parent Category" field displayed on the new/edit category page of the post.

 Image from Gyazo